Mechoj08/Mechoj08/README.md

 ### Hi, I am Mechoj08
 I'm Jochem Hoogendijk, I am currently a PhD student at Utrecht University under Ivan Kryven.
 - Currently working on: Studying random graphs and Smoluchowski's equation
-- Currently learning: Analytical combinatorics as well as some standard probability techniques such as coupling.
+- Currently learning: Standard probability techniques, as well as random graphs in-depths.
 - Looking for tips about: Mathematical writing, Structuring big software engineering projects.

 If you've got any interesting papers for me to read, podcasts to listen to or books to read, don't hesitate to email me!
 I love to learn about new things I've never heard about.